 The course is open to previously disadvantaged BCom Accounting students in their first year, and Grade 11 students from previously disadvantaged communities.

-The programme is currently run in Gauteng, Bloemfontein, Port Elizabeth and the Western Cape.
+The programme is currently run in Bloemfontein.
 The course is run at different times of the year in the various regions.

 Are you about to matriculate or a post-matriculant looking for a great opportunity to work and study at the same time?
 With us you can gain experience while you study – and qualify as a chartered accountant in five years!

 What are our selection criteria?

 We have a limited number of vacancies for five-year training contracts in Gauteng.
 Applications for this programme open in August and close in October of each year.

 It's the opportunity of a lifetime.
 Take it and forge your own path.